tisannai/gromer/README.md

     data_idx = gr_find_with( gr, compare_fn, data );

+Gromer can also be used within stack allocated memory.
+First you have to have some stack storage available.
+This can be done with a convenience macro.

+    gr_t gr;
+    gr_local_use( gr, buf, 16 );

+This will initialize `gr` to stack allocated storage where Gromer has size of 16.
+Note that the stack allocation is bigger than 16, since Gromer struct requires storage as well. `gr_local_use` uses `gr_use` function for assigning `gr` to the storage.

+When Gromer is taken into use through `gr_use` it is marked as "local".
+This means that it will not be freed with `gr_destroy`.
+Stack allocated Gromer is automatically changed to a heap allocated Gromer if Gromer requires resizing.
+This is quite powerful optimization, since often stack allocated memory is enough and heap reservation (which is slowish) is not needed. `gr_destroy` can be called for Gromer whether its "local" or not.
+If Gromer is "local", no memory is released, but Gromer reference is set to NULL.

+By default Gromer library uses malloc and friends to do heap allocations.
+If you define GR_MEM_API, you can use your own memory allocation functions.

+Custom memory function prototypes:
+    void* gr_malloc ( size_t size );
+    void  gr_free   ( void*  ptr  );
+    void* gr_realloc( void*  ptr, size_t size );

 See Doxygen docs and `gromer.h` for details about Gromer API.
 Also consult the test directory for usage examples.